microsoft/aitour-get-started-with-fabric/lab/tutorial-3-transform-kql-database.md

     }]```
     ~~~

-4. Run the command to create the update policy.
+4. Remove the extra closing square and curly brackets '}]' and run the command to create the update policy.

 ## Verify transformation